EmmanuelInyang/AltSchool-Second-Semester-Assignments/14-07-2023/bash-script-assignment.md

 **File Test Operator:** These operators are used to test a particular property of a file.

-   **-b operator:** This operator checks whether a file is a block special file or not.
+   - **b operator:** This operator checks whether a file is a block special file or not.
 It returns true if the file is a block special file otherwise false. <br>
       ```
       if [ -b "$block_device" ]; then
          echo "The file $block_device is a block special file."